 Even if you aren't a super strong writer, as long as you've got a grasp of English grammar, you'll be fine.
 I use an AI writing tool called Jasper.

 Time to make your first $100: 24-72 hours

-- Sign up for a free trial of Jarvis.
+- Sign up for a free trial of Jasper.
 Set a reminder in your Google calendar to cancel the trial in 4 days.
-Spend that 4 days making the money to pay for a month of Jarvis, because this tool is 100% the BEST way to scale your business immediately.
+Spend that 4 days making the money to pay for a month of Jasper, because this tool is 100% the BEST way to scale your business immediately.
 It's like having an extra writer by your side, which means you make double the money instantly.

 - Choose an article topic for practice.
 I recommend a topic you know about.